pragmaxim-com/chain-indexer/README.md

 ### Utxo

-Secondary indexes like (script_hash / address) are stored as sequence of pointers to a utxo where it was first born, prefixed with a column family pointer.
+Secondary indexes like (`script_hash/address`) are stored as sequence of pointers to a utxo where it was first born, prefixed with a column family pointer.
 `UtxoPk_by_InputPk` is used to tell whether box is spent or not.

 ```